-The subject transaction is a cash securitisation of small- and medium-sized enterprise (SME) and self-employed individual loans extended to obligors (borrowers) located in Spain, and is a pseudo-static structure.
-The portfolio consists of credit lines and standard loans, some secured by real estate and some unsecured, used to fund general working capital and long-term business expansion.
+The subject transaction is a cash securitisation of small- and medium-sized enterprise (SME) and self-employed individual loans extended to obligors (borrowers) located in Spain, and is a pseudo-static structure (i.e. daily acquisition of new draw-downs of the securitised credit lines until their maturity date).
+The portfolio consists of credit lines and standard loans, some secured by real estate and some unsecured, used mainly to fund general working capital and long-term business expansion.